rayeanpatric/pest_detection/README.md

 ## License

-This project is open-source and released under the (MIT License)[https://github.com/rayeanpatric/pest_detection/blob/master/LICENSE].
+This project is open-source and released under the [MIT License](LICENSE).

 ---